-In Fig. \ref{fig:JSIs} we plot the JSI for StTOPDC using the system parameters quoted in our rate estimate above, and a Gaussian pump pulse with a FWHM of $10$ ps.
-The Schmidt number corroborates the expectation that StTOPDC may be naturally suitable for the generation of unentangled photon pairs.
-This is in contrast to SFWM, for example, where careful engineering is required to achieve a comparable degree of separability \cite{vernonOL} \cite{Christensen}.
+{In Fig. \ref{fig:JSIs} we plot the JSI for StTOPDC using the AlN-Si$_3$N$_4$ parameters quoted in our rate estimate above, and a Gaussian pump pulse with a FWHM of $10$ ps \footnotemark[3]. {The low Schmidt number is attributed to the mismatched linewidths at $\omega_G$ and $\omega_P$, and to the pump duration, which is much shorter than the photon dwelling time in the resonator \cite{Surya:18, vernonOL}}.} {This corroborates the expectation that StTOPDC may be naturally suitable for the generation of unentangled photon pairs; achieving a comparable degree of separability is typically more challenging in SFWM, where carefully engineered microring systems or pumping schemes are required\cite{vernonOL, Christensen}.}

-In conclusion, we have studied the use of StTOPDC as a novel source of photon pairs.
-We emphasize that StTOPDC is unusual as a pair generation scheme due to its true nature as a triplet generation process.
-Because of this, StTOPDC could be used to explore pair generation in new regions of the parameter space, leading to photon pairs with characteristics distinct from those naturally arising from SFWM and SPDC.
-Beyond the usual applications for squeezed light, the pairs generated from StTOPDC could also be leveraged towards the study of SpTOPDC via SET.
-Our rate estimates suggest that StTOPDC will be viable in integrated photonic systems within the near future.
-Further theoretical and experimental work on StTOPDC, particularly in the weak seed limit, should reveal qualitatively new aspects of quantum nonlinear optics.\\
+{We have presented a simple first treatment of resonant StTOPDC; there is a wealth of extensions to investigate, particularly with more complex pumping schemes and photonic systems.
+Even using a system that is not optimized for StTOPDC, our rate estimates suggest that this process will be viable in integrated photonic systems within the near future.
+Further theoretical and experimental work on StTOPDC should reveal qualitatively new aspects of quantum nonlinear optics.}\\

 \textbf{Funding.} M.B. acknowledges support from the University of Toronto Faculty of Arts \& Science Top Doctoral Fellowship.
 J.E.S. and M.B. acknowledge support from the Natural Sciences and Engineering Research Council of Canada.
 M.L. acknowledges support by Ministero dell’Istruzione, dell’ Università e della Ricerca (Dipartimenti di Eccellenza Program (2018–2022)).